Yedidya10/Yedidya10/README.md

 These days I am strengthening my knowledge of languages and libraries such as JS, nodejs, react and next.js.
 As well as learning PostgreSQL and PrismaORM.

-🌱 About the future?
-Definitely planning to learn and experiment with C# and C++.

 <!---
 Yedidya10/Yedidya10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.